netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 - PHP 5.6
 - PHP 5.5

-To connect to the API, the PHP SOAP extension must be installed and enabled on the web server.
+To connect to the API (webservice), the PHP SOAP extension must be installed and enabled on the web server.

 Hints for using the module
 ==========================